 Some common situations that can result in increased or prolonged estrogen exposure include polycystic ovary syndrome, obesity, estrogen-only birth control pills, and tamoxifen treatment.
 Women nearing menopause (perimenopause) may also experience prolonged estrogen exposure.

 In patients with abnormal uterine bleeding, the endometrium is sampled by endometrial biopsy or endometrial (uterine) curetting (scrapings of the endometrium with a spoon-shaped instrument).
 The tissue sample is then examined by your pathologist under the microscope.

-In cases of atypical endometrial hyperplasia, your pathologist will see crowded endometrial glands that are irregular in size and shape.
-The cells that line the inside of the glands (the epithelial cells) will look abnormal (atypical) compared to the cells that are usually found inside normal, healthy endometrial glands.
+When examined under the microscope, your pathologist will see crowded endometrial glands that are irregular in size and shape.
+The epithelial cells that line the inside of the glands will look abnormal compared to the cells that are usually found inside normal, healthy endometrial glands.
 Pathologists use the word atypical to describe these abnormal cells.

-Why is this important?
-High levels of estrogen and atypical endometrial hyperplasia are associated with an increased risk of a cancer (a malignant tumour) called endometrioid carcinoma.
+High levels of estrogen and atypical endometrial hyperplasia are associated with an increased risk of cancer called endometrioid carcinoma.
 As a result, women with atypical endometrial hyperplasia are offered treatment.